flyingtommy/A-accompany-code-for-the-rocking-paper/Example1.md

 ---

-### ⭐IV — Locate the nodes closest to the foot vertices.
+### ⭐IV — Locate the nodes closest to the foot vertices
 ```matlab
 % Locate the nodes closest to the foot vertices.